Peano Arithmetic and $\mu$MALL: contains Peano Arithmetic

 \section{\mlkp contains Peano Arithmetic}

+We now turn our attention to \mlkp: recall from Section~\ref{sec:mumall} that this proof system is the result of adding to the \mumall proof system both contraction $C$ and weakening $W$ (see Figure~\ref{fig:structural}) as well as the cut rule.
 The consistency of \mumall follows immediately from its cut-elimination theorem.
 It is worth noting that adding contraction to some consistent proof systems with weak forms of fixed points can make the new proof system inconsistent.
 For example, both Girard \cite{girard92mail} and Schroeder-Heister \cite{schroeder-heister93lics} describe a variant of linear logic with unfolding fixed points that is consistent, but when contraction is added, it becomes inconsistent.
 In their case, negations are allowed in the body of fixed point definitions.
 (See also \cite{grishin81iransm}.)
 The following theorem proves that adding contraction to \mumall does not lead to inconsistency.

 \begin{theorem} \mlkp is consistent: that is, the empty sequent is not provable. \end{theorem}